karabayse/edabit/README.md

 * Re-form a word
 * Remove null values from an array
 * Return the difference between the highest and lowest of three numbers
 * Less than or equal to zero
+* Next element in an arithmetic sequence